oracle/weblogic-kubernetes-operator/docs-source/content/userguide/introduction/architecture.md

 *	A pod is created for each WebLogic Server Managed Server.
 These pods are labeled with `weblogic.domainUID`, `weblogic.serverName`, and `weblogic.domainName`.
 One container runs in each pod.
 WebLogic Node Manager and Managed Server processes are run inside each of these containers.
 The Node Manager process is used as an internal implementation detail for the liveness probe.
 It is not intended to be used for other purposes, and it may be removed in some future release.
 *	A `ClusterIP` type service is created for each Managed Server pod that contains a Managed Server that is not part of a WebLogic cluster.
 These services are intended to be used to access applications running on the Managed Servers.
 These services are labeled with `weblogic.domainUID` and `weblogic.domainName`.
 Customers must expose these services using a load balancer or `NodePort` type service to expose these endpoints outside the Kubernetes cluster.
 *	An Ingress may optionally be created by the customer for each WebLogic cluster.
 An Ingress provides load balanced HTTP access to all Managed Servers in that WebLogic cluster.
 The load balancer updates its routing table for an Ingress every time a Managed Server in the WebLogic cluster becomes “ready” or ceases to be able to service requests, such that the Ingress always points to just those Managed Servers that are able to handle user requests.

+{{% notice note %}}
+Kubernetes requires that the names of some resource types follow the DNS label standard as defined in [DNS Label Names](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-label-names) and [RFC 1123](https://tools.ietf.org/html/rfc1123).
+Therefore, the operator enforces that the names of the Kubernetes resources do not exceed Kubernetes limits (see [Meet Kubernetes resource name restrictions]({{< relref "/userguide/managing-domains/_index.md#meet-kubernetes-resource-name-restrictions" >}})).
+{{% /notice %}}

 The diagram below shows the components inside the containers running WebLogic Server instances: